rawcsav/SOCKS-Toggle/README.md

-okay given this is my dir structure and this is my readme: # Mullvad VPN SOCKS Proxy Toggle
+# Mullvad VPN SOCKS Proxy Toggle

 Toggle the SOCKS proxy for Mullvad VPN on macOS with a script or Automator app.